-Supplements help get in enough protein daily to help rebuild cells and tissues, protect enzyme function, and keep fluids balanced, also contribute to skin, hair and nail growth.
+Supplements help us get in enough protein daily to help rebuild cells and tissues, protect enzyme function, keep fluids balanced, also contribute to skin, hair, and nail growth.

 The use of whey protein has been declared as a great source for increased muscle strength according to an article in the British Journal of Nutrition.